cristianrz/knowledge-base/clang.md

 7. Check the return value of all non-void functions, and check the validity of all function parameters.

-8. Check the return value of all non-void functions, and check the validity of all function parameters.
+8. The use of the preprocessor must be limited to the inclusion of header files and simple macro definitions.

-9. Limit the use of the preprocessor to file inclusion and simple macros.
+9. Compile with all possible warnings active; all warnings should then be addressed before the release of the software.

 10. The limit of two derefence operations per expression means that there should be no more than two star operators to the left or to the right of an assignment